dokryconn/Dokters-Prescription/README.md

 #	The `Dok’s Rx` folder

-The `Dok’s Rx` folder within the `Dok’s Rx Cabinet` folder contains:
+The `Dok’s Rx` folder is stored within `Dok’s Rx Cabinet`; this folder contains:
 - **The `Dok’s Rx Guide.xls` spreadsheet**
 (Includes full index of script functions and additional tabs to reference native program hotkeys)

-- **The `App Launch Shortcuts` folder**
+- The **`App Launch Shortcuts`** folder
 (Used for storing created program shortcut files for launching/toggling apps that were installed by Microsoft Store)

-- **The icon files for the `Dokter’s Prescription.AHK` script.**
+- The icon files for the **`Dokter’s Prescription.AHK`** script.

 You can reference the `Dok’s Rx Guide.xls` spreadsheet for a complete list of all default functions that are included within the script.

-The `App Launch Shortcuts` sub-folder within `Dok’s Rx Cabinet\Dok’s Rx` is a location to store any program shortcuts for the program launch/toggle hotkeys within the script.
-You can use the file location of the program shortcuts to edit these sections of the raw .AHK version of the script.
+The `App Launch Shortcuts` sub-folder within `Dok’s Rx Cabinet\Dok’s Rx` is a location to store program shortcuts for the "program launch/toggle" optional template code within the **Dokter's Prescription** script.

 For example, applications that are downloaded from the Microsoft Store are not located in the standard program location on your hard drive.
 These programs are usually nested within the `WindowsApps` folder.
 In most cases, if you attempt the run the programs directly from their file location, they will not launch as expected.
 For this, you can create a program shortcut for these applications.
-The program shortcuts you create should be moved into the `App Launch Shortcuts`
+The program shortcuts you create should be moved into the `App Launch Shortcuts` (i.e. using the file path: `"%A_WorkingDir\Dok's Rx Cabinet\Dok's Rx\App Launch Shortcuts\Microsoft To Do"` instead of `"C:\Program Files\WindowsApps\Microsoft.Todos_2.28.32802.0_x64__8wekyb3d8bbwe\ToDo.exe"`